POLICY REGARDING MINORS AT WASHINGTON UNIVERSITY OR PARTICIPATING IN WASHINGTON UNIVERSITY PROGRAMS

 The purpose of this policy is to provide for appropriate supervision of minors (children under the age of 18) participating in activities and programs taking place on Washington University property, in University owned or managed facilities, and under the exclusive authority and direction of the University in other locations.
+The policy also requires immediate reporting of any instances or suspected instances of child abuse or inappropriate interactions with minors to law enforcement and to the University’s Human Resources Office.
 Failure to comply with this policy will be treated as a serious offense and could result in discipline, up to and including termination.

 Patient care activities pertaining to minors are not within the scope of this policy.

 More detailed guidance regarding the application and implementation of this policy is contained in the accompanying frequently asked questions.

 The person in charge of a program or activity must register the program with the appropriate University office in sufficient time to meet the applicable portions of this policy.

 Programs using University facilities, such as housing or dining services may be required to execute appropriate contracts.

 The individual in charge of the program or activity, whether sponsored by the University or a separate person or entity, will be responsible for ensuring that program staff, paid or unpaid, including but not limited to faculty, staff, students, and volunteers who work directly with minors have successfully completed a criminal background check acceptable to the Office of Human Resources.

 Background checks may not be required for individuals whose only contact with minors is in the context of a discrete, occasional event that is conducted entirely in public.

 The University may require background checks and/or training for other members of the University community based solely on job responsibities.

 All program staff working with minors are required to complete training regarding appropriate supervision and protection of minors before beginning their work with minors.